 Our Section 16 corporate directors are leaders in the clinical study of gene therapy – from designing and manufacturing vectors to conducting clinical trials and in commercialization, finance, business development, human resources and legal affairs of novel biotechnology companies and products.

 Jeffrey D. Marrazzo

 Co-Founder and Chief Executive Officer

 Under Jeff's leadership, Spark has successfully completed the first randomized, controlled Phase 3 trial of an investigational gene therapy for a genetic disease and established human proof-of-concept of Spark’s gene therapy platform in both the retina and the liver.
-The U.S. Food and Drug Administration has accepted our Biologics License Application, the first submission for a gene therapy for a genetic disease in the U.S. In the four years since founding Spark, Jeff has led Spark in raising more than $500 million in capital, establishing a global collaboration with Pfizer, and building an organization of more than 200 colleagues.
+The U.S. Food and Drug Administration has accepted our Biologics License Application, the first submission for a gene therapy for a genetic disease in the U.S. In the four years since founding Spark, Jeff has led Spark in raising $1 billion in capital, establishing a global collaboration with Pfizer, and building an organization of more than 300 colleagues.